|

 essentially a landscape, but the corner tells a lot about the painter

 who would be a gentleman.
 Guardroom Paintings The abundant still life in these works Teniers handles most cleverly, also arranging it with taste.
 The little action involved is well indicated.
 One senses an ease more complete because it may at any time be broken by an emergency call.
 Whoever has done guard duty will admit the naturalness of Teniers' interpretation of that life.
-Kitchen Paintings In the 1640s Teniers' fine art painting begins to feature a series of kitchen pictures.
+Kitchen Paintings In the 1640s Teniers' Dutch Realism begins to feature a series of kitchen pictures.
 The subject, with its variety of still life and picturesque possibilities of illumination, had attracted many good Dutch painters.
 Teniers gave it its most sumptuous expression in the famous Kitchen, 1644.
 The well-dressed housewife - it can hardly be the cook - sits and peels an apple, a little page holds a basin ready.
 She is surrounded by what is virtually a market; a great dinner must be in hand.
 The mounted skin of a swan on a table is ready for its ornamental function.
 Under the table is a big hare; a leg of mutton, with pheasants and ducks, on the floor; at the right, beside a copper wine cooler, big turbot and smaller fish lie on the floor.
 Above the housewife's head a plucked turkey hangs by the feet on the wall, forming a sort of trophy and a superbly decorative spot.
 In the left background are three figures, one of whom superintends the sizzling of no less than twenty roasts of various kinds and sizes on three spits.
 All this sounds like illustrative features carelessly heaped up.
 On the contrary, all the odd forms, colours and textures have their compositional value.
 Nothing could be shifted, taken away or added without some impairment of pictorial unity.
 Perhaps the picture should be regarded chiefly as a stunt-if so, a stunt magnificently carried off.
 Royal Patronage Teniers' late forties and early fifties

 were a time of embarrassment and distress.
 In 1655 his wife died, and,